nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 ## OS X

-The OS X installation instructions provided use&nbsp;[Homebrew](http://mxcl.github.com/homebrew/).
+The OS X installation instructions provided use [Homebrew](http://mxcl.github.com/homebrew/).

 ### LibreOffice and pdftohtml for Office and PDF Preview